Valuation

 The Takeaway for Collectors

 Stop evaluating the image alone.
 Check the artist's sales history, the signature, and the consistency of their output.
+Where are they going with their career?
 That is where the value is.